push-protocol/push-website/blog/2024-03-21-push-channel-of-the-week/index.md

 With such an ever-evolving landscape, there needs to be some beacon of knowledge that keeps us in pace with the on-chain world.
 The bankless podcasts and articles are one such beacon of knowledge, guiding us with insightful podcasts and articles every week, covering everything that is going on in the current web3 world.

 Staying in the loop with Bankless is easier than ever.
-By subscribing to the Bankless channel on [Push DApp](https://app.push.org/channels/0x4E15B14B9950A04370E36f2Ec05546ED5867ADeF), you'll receive instant notifications directly to your **wallet address**, ensuring you never miss your daily web3 knowledge meal.
+By subscribing to the [Bankless channel on Push DApp](https://app.push.org/channels/0x4E15B14B9950A04370E36f2Ec05546ED5867ADeF?utm_source=google&utm_medium=blog&utm_campaign=channel_of_week), you'll receive instant notifications directly to your **wallet address**, ensuring you never miss your daily web3 knowledge meal.

 ### How to Opt-In to the Bankless Channel?

-You can opt-in to Bankless for free (with no gas fees!) from the Bankless profile page here👇 https://app.push.org/channels/0x4E15B14B9950A04370E36f2Ec05546ED5867ADeF and receive immediate on-chain updates directly linked to your chosen wallet address.
+You can opt-in to Bankless for free (with no gas fees!) from the [Bankless Channel profile page](https://app.push.org/channels/0x4E15B14B9950A04370E36f2Ec05546ED5867ADeF?utm_source=google&utm_medium=blog&utm_campaign=channel_of_week) and receive immediate on-chain updates directly linked to your chosen wallet address.

 ## Week 2: Crypto Jobs List
 ## Push x Crypto Jobs List: Get the latest web3 job💼 notifications to your wallet address with Push!